Skip advert

 Advertisement - Article continues below

 Technical details for the hot GV60 are still firmly under wraps.
 It’s possible it will feature the same 641bhp, all-wheel-drive powertrain as the Ioniq 5 N and the newly updated Kia EV6 GT.
-However, as Genesis is the premium brand, we would expect the Magma to be the top car among the group’s high-performance family.
+However, given that Genesis is the premium brand, we would expect the Magma to be the top car among the group’s high-performance family.
 So its 0-62mph time should be even closer to three seconds than those of its siblings.

 More power would be the only differentiator for the GV60 Magma, as head of vehicle development at Genesis, Tyrone Johnson, told us: “We have a completely different brief and what we’re trying to achieve is completely different from Ioniq 5 N or EV6 GT.”